AdguardTeam/AdguardKnowledgeBase/03.macos/01.overview/docs.en.md

 <img src="https://cdn.adguard.com/public/Adguard/kb/en/Mac-indepth/1-Mainscreen.png" style="max-width: 600px">

 The first thing you see upon startup will be a screen with a big On/Off toggle.
-Various stats of what AdGuard has achieved to date (counting since it’s been installed and switched on) can be found here: the number of trackers, threats and ads blocked, the amount of data saved will be displayed.
+Various stats counting since AdGuard has been installed and switched on (or since stats have been reset for the last time) is displayed here: the number of trackers, threats and ads blocked, and the amount of data saved.

 To start configuring AdGuard for Mac, you need to tap the gear in the upper right corner of the window and select “Preferences”.